pianomanx/pigallery2/MANPAGE.md

   --Gallery-NavBar-SortingGrouping-defaultSearchGroupingMethod-method        (default: 'Date')
   --Gallery-NavBar-SortingGrouping-defaultSearchGroupingMethod-ascending     (default: false)
   --Gallery-captionFirstNaming                                              Show the caption (IPTC 120) tags from the EXIF data instead of the filenames. (default: false)
-  --Gallery-Lightbox-defaultSlideshowSpeed                                  Default time interval for displaying a photo in the slide show. (default: 5)
+  --Gallery-Lightbox-slideshowSpeed                                         Default time interval for displaying a photo in the slide show. (default: 5)
   --Gallery-Lightbox-captionAlwaysOn                                        If enabled, lightbox will always show caption by default, not only on hover. (default: false)
   --Gallery-Lightbox-facesAlwaysOn                                          If enabled, lightbox will always show faces by default, not only on hover. (default: false)
   --Gallery-Lightbox-loopVideos                                             If enabled, lightbox will loop videos by default. (default: false)